diequies/100daysofdata/README.md

 ---

+### **Day 16 of #100DaysOfData Challenge**

+Preparation day for the first weekly update, as a task leader I need to report what we have done so far.
+Also I am trying to find alternatives for my personal project, instead of relying too much on API such as [*Overpass Turbo API*](https://overpass-turbo.eu).

+1. **Project**: [Zoopla London Houses Price Prediction from Scratch](https://github.com/diequies/zoopla_houses).
+Because of the limitation in requests of [*Overpass Turbo API*](https://overpass-turbo.eu), I need to find an alternative to be able to find the closest station and its walking distance in time for around 20k houses.
+My plan is instead of request the information regarding the closest train stations to the API a will create a list of the tube stations with the cordinates and pick the 2-3 closest for each house, and then request to an API this walking distance information using coordinates.
+2. **Project**: [Building A Recommendation System For Cognitive Exercises and Training Programs](https://omdena.com/projects/cognitive-exercises/).
+Today I had to prepare the presentation of my task's progress, it is being quite difficult as the steps are really unclear and the progress has been very limited.
+But I will try to explain progress and challenges with the objective of increase our understanding with Nestre.

+---

 ### **Day 15 of #100DaysOfData Challenge**

 I have started to outline the expected data set for **Omdena**'s project and shared it with the team.
 So far, it is pretty disorienting, but I feel now that very slowly, things are getting more clear.
 Also, I keep progressing in my personal project of house pricing prediction.